SAP-samples/ui5-networkgraph-page-level-breakout/README.md

 ## Requirements

 This application is based on Fiori Elements and hence it has the same requirements.
-Namely it's:
+Namely:
  - SAP Web IDE 1.17 or higher
  - SAP NetWeaver 7.5 SP01 or higher